matecat/subfiltering/README.md

 # Matecat Subfiltering

-Subfiltering is a [Matecat](https://matecat.com) component used for string conversion from database to UI layer and viceversa.
+Subfiltering is a component used by [Matecat](https://matecat.com) and [MyMemory](https://mymemory.translated.net/)) for string conversion from database to UI layer and viceversa.

 ## How to use